The History of Great Sound in Canada, and Beyond

-Ongoing research into the science of how sound reacts within a listening area produced the industry’s first truly consumer-friendly professional-grade “room correction” technology, Paradigm’s Perfect Bass Kit (PBK).
-Behind the scenes, Paradigm engineers were planning what would become one of the most celebrated subwoofers ever.
+Then: Eureka!
+Ongoing research into how sound acts in a listening area pays off with the industry’s first truly consumer-friendly professional-grade “room correction” technology, Paradigm’s Perfect Bass Kit (PBK).
 The Perfect Bass Kit was designed and programmed to ensure the best possible bass performance.
 Using a proprietary microphone and software, the PBK allowed consumers to test their listening space and instantly compare results to a lab performance standard, correcting and eliminating bass wave anomalies and ensuring smoother, more realistically blended bass response in any room.
 The PBK put professional bass and room tuning capabilities within reach of everyone.

-Paradigm’s dominance of the subwoofer category began soon after, with the introduction of the massive, “go big or go home” SUB 2.
+Paradigm’s dominance of the subwoofer category began soon after, with the introduction of the massive SUB 2.
 This 9000-Watt, six-driver subwoofer set a standard for sub performance as deep as the Marianas Trench and as smoothly realistic as an octobass.
-The SUB 2 is immediately awarded the very first SECRETS of Home Theater and High Fidelity “Bad Ass Award” for “intense output, ultra-low distortion, substantial build quality and extreme engineering.”
-Home theater performance takes a turn toward the insane!
+The SUB 2 is immediately awarded the very first SECRETS of Home Theater and High Fidelity "Bad Ass Award" for "intense output, ultra-low distortion, substantial build quality and extreme engineering."

 In the early twenty-teens there was a growing emphasis on personal digital audio and signal processing, and the first stirrings of "streaming" lower resolution audio files over local and wide-area networks.
 Paradigm engineers wanted to make certain that the audio reproduction of their speakers retained its lifelike quality in any media, and so they designed speakers using sophisticated new algorithms to optimize and shape frequency response.
 This was epitomized by the new Shift Series of multi-application loudspeakers introduced in 2010.
 Shift encompassed a wide array of loudspeakers and components, from wireless sound bars and fully-powered tabletop speakers, to wireless network-expanding links and compact amplifiers.
 Shift even saw the introduction of Paradigm’s first foray into premium audiophile headphone designs.
 Paradigm wireless technology will flower in 2015 with the Premium Series, featuring state-of-the-art lossless reception, easy connections, and astounding Paradigm performance levels.

-By 2012, Paradigm had stomped the subwoofer category with 21 top-selling subwoofer models, from the compact Ultra Cube (under a square foot) to the custom-designed Seismic 110, which packed 1700 Watts of peak power into small sideways cylinder with feet.
+By 2012, Paradigm had stomped the subwoofer category with 21 top-selling subwoofer models, from the compact Ultra Cube (under a square foot) to the custom-designed Seismic 110, which delivered 1700 Watts of peak power.
 On the other end of the sub size spectrum stood the largest of all subwoofers, the SUB 2 and new SUB 1, with a combined total peak power of over 12,000 Watts.
-Awed critics called it “weapons-grade” bass.
-Architects the world over began reinforcing house foundations in expectation of extreme subterranean bass performance.
+Awed critics labeled it "weapons-grade" bass.

-Paradigm engineers were itching to get back to dominating the loudspeaker market, as well, and so began work on the Prestige Series, introduced in 2014.
+Paradigm dominated the loudspeaker market, as well, with the Prestige Series, introduced in 2014.
 Prestige, with its beautiful, classic wood finish cabinets and completely updated technology, delivered a performance-to-value ratio that established Paradigm as the leader in both categories, once and for all.
-Featuring newly designed crossovers controlling the powerful on-board amplification in the powered models, and more efficient, resonance-free cabinet construction with Shock-Mount driver isolation, and fronted by smooth-bowl aluminum drivers with overmolded ART surrounds, Prestige presented performance as artistry.
-Proudly Crafted in Canada, Prestige achieved a science-backed performance that critics called “intoxicating” and “sophisticated,” something we would hear more and more often.
+Prestige featured newly designed crossovers controlling powerful on-board amplification, and more efficient, resonance-free cabinet construction with Shock-Mount driver isolation.
+Proudly Crafted in Canada, Prestige achieved a science-backed performance that critics called "intoxicating" and "sophisticated," something we would hear more and more often.